* French troops secure Kidal airport, operation ongoing

-"They arrived late last night and they deployed in four planes and some helicopters," Haminy Belco Maiga, president of the regional assembly of Kidal said, adding he had seen no early indications of resistance from rebel forces.
+"They (the French) arrived late last night and deployed in four planes and some helicopters," Haminy Belco Maiga, president of Kidal's regional assembly of Kidal, told Reuters.

-The offensive in France's former West African colony is aimed at heading off the risk of Mali being used as a springboard for jihadist attacks in the wider region or Europe.
+France's military operation in its former West African colony involves around 3,500 troops on the ground backed by warplanes, helicopters and armoured vehicles.
+It is aimed at heading off the risk of Mali being used as a springboard for jihadist attacks in the wider region or Europe.

-French troops, now numbering 3,500 on the ground, and Malian soldiers retook the Saharan trading towns of Timbuktu and Gao at the weekend virtually unopposed.
+French and Malian troops retook the major Saharan trading towns of Gao and Timbuktu at the weekend.

-Doubts remain about just how quickly an African intervention force, known as AFISMA and now expected to exceed 8,000 troops, can be fully deployed in Mali to track down retreating al Qaeda-allied insurgents in the north.
+But as the French wind up the successful first phase of their offensive, doubts remain about just how quickly the U.N.-backed African intervention force, known as AFISMA and now expected to exceed 8,000 troops, can be fully deployed in Mali to hunt down the retreating al Qaeda-allied insurgents.

-French Foreign Minister Laurent Fabius said the French operation was planned to be a lightning mission that would last just a few weeks to avoid getting bogged down.
+French Foreign Minister Laurent Fabius said the French military operation, codenamed Serval (Wildcat), was planned to be a lightning mission that would last just a few weeks to avoid getting bogged down.

 "Liberating Gao and Timbuktu very quickly was part of the plan.
 Now it's up to the African countries to take over," he told the Le Parisien daily.
 "We decided to put in the means and the necessary number of soldiers to strike hard.
 But the French contingent will not stay like this.
 We will leave very quickly."

 "We have to be careful.
 We are entering a complicated phase where the risks of attacks or kidnappings are extremely high.
-French interests are threatened throughout the entire Sahel," he said.
-(Reporting by Richard Valdmanis, John Irish and Emmanuel Jarry in Paris; Additional reporting and writing by David Lewis; Editing by Jon Boyle)
+French interests are threatened throughout the entire Sahel."